noah-barkol/Automated-Garage-Parking-Assistant/README.md

 Board: Arduino Nano ESP32 (ABX00083)

-Note: Feel free to reference the source code that is titled finalGarage.ino.
+Note: Feel free to reference the source code that is titled parking-system-code.ino under the folder, arduino-code.
 You can easily adjust distance thresholds and LED brightness to make the project work for different cars and situations.
 To upload the updated code, plug your device into the microcontroller by USB-C connection.

 ## Required Libraries